M0JXD/non-sequencer-fork/README.md

 + Fixed some compile errors to build for newer C++ standard.
 + Changed to xmake build system.
 + Change instrument directory path.
-+ NSM Hide/Show GUI (in hide_show_gui branch)
++ NSM Hide/Show GUI - this is designed around use in RaySession with "Remember Optional GUI States" enabled.
++ Save the window size (currently, this is saved for all instances under .non/window)
++ Manually updated "nonlib" to a newer version by Stazed

-### Would be nice to do:
+### Would be nice to do/fix:
 + Some built-in humanisation options.
 + Pure FLTK build, à la Stazed.
 + Link against Stazed's FL and nonlib. (nonlib was updated for hide_show_gui)
 + An end user instrument directory, perhaps ~/.local/share/non-sequencer/instruments
++ Save the window postion per project
-+ Fix some/bugs:
++ Fix some bugs:
 1) If you enter a pattern and the note goes out of bounds of the set of bars, the pattern length gets longer to accomodate, disregarding the set amount of bars and the time signature.
 This persists even after those notes are removed.
-To get it back, select a higher amount of bars than the artifical length, then the desired lower amount. (is this a feature or a bug? :/)
+To get it back, select a higher amount of bars than the artifical length, then the desired lower amount. (is this a feature or a bug? :/) (This is a carry over from OG Non)
 2) If there is a note already to the right of where you want to place one the sequencer might not allow you to place it.
 To work around this, remove the note(s) to the right, then enter them again afterwards.
 Alternatively you can choose a shorter note duration to maintain a gap to the right of the entered note.
+(This is a carry over from OG Non)
 3) With the Default intrument, scrolling down can cause the labels to become misaligned.
+To workaround, it seems that selecting the instrument twice disables scrolling.
+(Can't test in OG Non, see below)

 ## Reasoning for fork: